IntersectMBO/interim-constitution/cardano-constitution-0.txt

 Articles of a final constitution will commence during the second half of 2024.
 Workshops shall be geographically distributed to capture the breadth of sentiment in the Cardano community.
-Workshops shall elect up to a total of one hundred delegates comprising up to fifty voting delegates and up to fifty non-voting alternate delegates, who shall participate in a Constitutional Convention.
+Workshops shall elect up to a total of one hundred and forty delegates comprising up to seventy voting delegates and up to seventy non-voting alternate delegates, who shall participate in a Constitutional Convention.
 Each voting delegate participating in the Constitutional Convention shall have an equal vote.